Synthesizing Robust Domains of Attraction for State-Constrained Perturbed Polynomial Systems: Examples and Discussions

 \end{example}

-Based on Examples \ref{ex0}$\sim$\ref{ex2}, we conclude that approximating polynomials of higher degree return less conservative robust domains of attraction.
-Although the size of the semidefinite programs in \eqref{sos} grows extremely fast with the number of state and perturbation variables and the degree of the polynomials in \eqref{sos}, it is worth emphasizing that we are dealing with nonlinear non-convex infinite-dimensional problems (arguably a broad class of difficult mathematical problems) by solving a single semi-definite program, which is relatively simple to implement.
-Yet, despite the generality and the difficulty of the problems considered, this general methodology can provide tight estimates with mathematically rigorous convergence guarantees under appropriate assumptions.
-In order to improve the scalability issue of our method and further apply it to higher dimensional systems, some techniques such as exploiting the algebraic structure \cite{parrilo2005} of the semi-definition programming \eqref{sos} and using template polynomials such as (scaled-) diagonally-dominant-sums-of squares polynomials \cite{majumdar2014,Ahmadi17,ahmadi2017} would facilitate such gains.
+Based on Examples \ref{ucd}$\sim$\ref{ex2}, we conclude that approximating polynomials of higher degree would return less conservative robust domains of attraction.
+Although the size of the semi-definite program in \eqref{sos} grows extremely fast with the number of state and perturbation variables and the degree of the polynomials in \eqref{sos}, it is worth emphasizing that we are dealing with nonlinear non-convex infinite-dimensional problems by solving a semi-definite programming problem, which is relatively simple to implement.
+Yet, despite the difficulty of the problems considered, the constructed semi-definite program \eqref{sos} possess solutions whose strict one sub-level sets inner-approximate the interior of the maximal robust domain of attraction in measure under appropriate assumptions according to Theorem \ref{convergence}.
+In order to improve the scalability issue of our method and further apply it to higher dimensional systems, some techniques such as exploiting the algebraic structure \cite{parrilo2005} of the semi-definition programming \eqref{sos} and using template polynomials such as (scaled-) diagonally-dominant-sums-of-squares polynomials \cite{majumdar2014,Ahmadi17,ahmadi2017} would facilitate such gains.

-\oomit{The computation efficiency decreases significantly according to the computation times listed in Table \ref{table}.
-This is due to the fact that the numeber of decision variables in the semi-definite program \eqref{sos} increases exponentially with number of variables, $n$, and the degree of the polynomials. }

-\oomit{ Nontheless, the semi-definite programming based method scales better than the grid-based numerical methods, which are traditional technqiues for solving the partial differential equation directly \eqref{HJB2}.
-The grid-based numerical methods are not able to output results for this example because of computation and storage limitations of the computing device used. }